-7.4.2 Full/Native Virtualization
+8.4.2 Full/Native Virtualization

 The VM does not emulate the entire machine, but it emulates enough hardware to run another system.
 This is typically done when an emulated interface and a native interface are the same.
+Since there is no translation of instructions it is much faster than emulation.